ThomWright/pokedex/README.md

   - should configure e.g. port, host to bind to, external API host names
 - tests
   - the tests we want highly depend on what kind of code we're writing
+  - unit, integration, E2E, contract, property...
 - license checking
   - have we used any libraries with problematic GPL licenses?
 - structure
   - if this was bigger, with more features and/or more non-HTTP business logic, then split up appropriately
-- TODO: could build the application inside Docker so y'all don't need to install Node.js...
-  - possibly using a multi-stage build
 - cache responses from PokeAPI
 - use client library?
   - has built in caching, but no types (yet!)
 - better error handling!
+- documentation
-- API documentation
+  - API docs
+  - internal docs, e.g. structure, purpose, how the tests work etc.

 ## Notes